 Small Platforms for Planetary Exploration: Missions and Technologies

-The Science Partner Journal Space: Science & Technology is now considering submissions for the special issue, Small Platforms for Planetary Exploration: Missions and Technologies.
+The Science Partner Journal Space: Science & Technology presents a special issue: Small Platforms for Planetary Exploration: Missions and Technologies.

 Planetary exploration currently experiences a spectacular and fast development of missions focusing on the in-situ investigation of planetary and small bodies extreme environments, and/or requiring multiple platforms to fulfill their scientific objectives.
 With this trend, more and more planetary missions will either be based on a stand-alone small platform or combine a main interplanetary carrier with one or several small platforms that will be tailored to the needs of surviving and conducting science operations in these challenging environments.